sbb-design-systems/lyne-components/docs/DEVELOP.md

 ## Branch Deployments

 If you commit and push your changes on a branch, a deploy preview is created on netlify.
-You find a list of all branches along with their netlify deploy url here: [https://lyne-documentation.netlify.app/en/deployments](https://lyne-documentation.netlify.app/en/deployments).
+You find a list of all branches along with their Netlify deploy URL here: [https://lyne-documentation.netlify.app/en/deployments](https://lyne-documentation.netlify.app/en/deployments).
 ## package.json

 ### npm scripts